S-ecki/DBS_Project/README.md

 _Note: The amount of tupels inserted is static in this program.
 However, it would be an easy extension to have a command line interface to pass parameters for the inserted amount on each table.
 Further randomization of the Primary Key attributes would be required, but that shouldn´t be problem.
 My time is just very limited right now :(_

 ## PHP + Bootstrap

 ## What I´ve learnt
+* The value of ER-Diagrams
+* How to translate ER to Relational Schema and DDL
 * Database connection using Core Java
 * Working with _java.sql_
 * Using _.csv_ files in Java